 Eric Pope serves as vice president of operations at US Synthetic (USS), a leading provider of diamond solutions for the energy industry.
 Mr. Pope joined US Synthetic in 1990 as a machine operator, with a focus on processing diamond products.
 He has worked as a production manager, process engineer, and R&D engineer during his time at US Synthetic.
 In 2001, Mr. Pope worked as an onsite USS customer engineer at Halliburton.
 He later became the product manger over the USS diamond rock bit and percussion product lines, in 2004.

-Mr. Pope holds a Bachelor of Science degree (BS) in mechanical engineering and a Master of Business Administration (MBA) from Brigham Young University.
+Mr. Pope holds a Bachelor of Science degree in mechanical engineering and a Master of Business Administration from Brigham Young University.

 Vanessa has a genuine passion for meeting and connecting people to accomplish remarkable things.
-She is a natural at engaging with and influencing large audiences and brings three decades of unique expertise in recruiting, consulting, entrepreneurial endeavors, design & manufacturing.
-She’s a logistician, published author, film producer was an executive leader in the long-distance passenger rail industry in Australia.
+She is a natural at engaging with and influencing large audiences and brings three decades of unique expertise in recruiting, consulting, entrepreneurial endeavors, design, and manufacturing.
+She’s a logistician, published author, film producer, and was an executive leader in the long-distance passenger rail industry in Australia.

-The self-proclaimed LinkedIn Nerd is always ready to deliver career readiness, professional branding and LinkedIn training as her ‘give-back’ to her community.
-Vanessa is fascinated by people, graphology, Military history, & outer space—there is even a 2-mile crater on Mars named after her!
+This self-proclaimed LinkedIn Nerd is always ready to deliver career readiness, professional branding and, LinkedIn training as her ‘give-back’ to her community.
+Vanessa is fascinated by people, graphology, military history, & outer space—there is even a 2-mile crater on Mars named after her!

 Dr. Angela Mastaloudis has more than 15 years in the dietary supplement industry where she has been involved in clinical and preclinical research as well as new product innovation.